donmccurdy/glTF-Report-Feedback/README.md

 - [Monaco](https://github.com/Microsoft/monaco-editor): Code editor powering VS Code.
 - [Tweakpane](https://github.com/cocopon/tweakpane): Compact GUI for editing and monitoring.

 Features and bug fixes in the projects above will eventually make their way to the glTF Report website.
-If you're interested in the project's source code for collaboration, commercial projects, or other purposes, reach out to [contact@donmccurdy.com](mailto:contact@donmccurdy.com) to discuss licensing options.